Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

     $ bitbake core-image-pelux-minimal-update

-The resulting file can then be found at:
+The resulting file can then be found at one of the following locations depending on the build target:

 *build/tmp/deploy/images/raspberrypi3/core-image-pelux-minimal-update-raspberrypi3.swu*

+*build/tmp/deploy/images/intel-corei7-64/core-image-pelux-minimal-update-intel-corei7-64.swu*

 More details can be found in the :ref:`building-PELUX-sources` page.